 Southern GWN was launched in Christchurch in May 2018, establishing a formal presence for GWN in the South Island.
-The launch of SGWN was achieved through the efforts and enthusiastic commitment from a group of Christchurch women, with leadership from several women in the New Zealand Customs Service.
+The launch of Southern GWN was achieved through the efforts and enthusiastic commitment from a group of Christchurch women, with leadership from several women in the New Zealand Customs Service.

-SGWN shares GWN’s larger goals and ensures their regional work is focussed on facilitating professional networking opportunities, leadership development, and to support women with resources.
+Southern GWN shares GWN’s larger goals and ensures their regional work is focussed on facilitating professional networking opportunities, leadership development, and supporting women with resources.

 Outside Christchurch, government women in other South Island locations are encouraged to connect with each other and their supporters to hold local professional networking events.
 The West Coast Professional Women’s Network, a network for both public and private sector women, were part of setting up Southern GWN in 2018.

 - Identifies and pursues topics that are relevant to public sector women across the South Island and promotes regional network events

-- Shares resources and information between GWN and SGWN and with networks throughout the South Island
+- Shares resources and information between GWN and Southern GWN and with networks throughout the South Island

 - Shares successes and outcomes from events and connection with their members and networks